Published by the Metropolitan Milwaukee Association of Commerce

 Have you done your research?

-- Do the research yourself.
 The expense of professional research is worthwhile in most cases.
 If you don't know your market, you won't be able to obtain the capital to successfully start your business.
-However, if you wish to start some preliminary research on your own, here are some suggestions:

 Collect information about the market area and target markets.

 How many people in the area match your target market?
-How much is spent on your product in the area by your target market?
+How much is spent on your product in the area of your target market?
 Who are your competitors for your target market?

 Essentially, this requires estimating what share of your target market will buy from you, versus your competitors.
 It also requires determining how much each of your customers is likely to spend.
 You also will need to determine the fixed and variable costs of running your business.

 Obtaining estimates from industry experts, conducting surveys and test marketing are ways to estimate sales revenue.
-Also, you can analyze how many people are necessary to support businesses similar to yours in other communities.
+Also, you can analyze how many people are necessary to support businesses like yours in other communities.

 Projecting revenue is a critical step in deciding whether to start your business.
 If your sales revenue doesn't exceed your expenses, failure is inevitable.
 Make sure your sales estimates are reliable.
-If you have doubts, use a consultant.
+If you have any questions, use a consultant.

 How can you get investment capital?